 We're in Kent - we have to mention the Downs National Landscape!
-Being an imposing backdrop whether you are in the south near Dover or north towards Medway, and they are perfect for a challenging or steadier walk.
-A walk on the Downs can be started and finished anywhere you like with a venture along the North Downs Way National Trail.
-If you are after a bit more structure, our friends at Explore Kent have put together a walk in the Wye Downs section, which takes in the Devils Kneading Trough are certainly to be admired if you'd like a starter!
+Being an imposing backdrop whether you are in the south near Dover or north towards Medway, they are perfect for a challenging or steadier walk.
+A walk on the Downs can be started and finished anywhere you like with a venture along the North Downs Way National Trail, but the views from the Devils Kneading Trough are certainly to be admired if you'd like a starter!
 Here's a handy link for some walking trails courtesy of Kent Downs National Landscape.

 Circling around the beautiful estate of the 14th century Scotney Castle, the Scotney Parkland Trail is the perfect walk to discover the little stream that feeds the moat, beautiful woodland and panoramic views of the castle and its parkland.
-The total distance is just under 2 miles and so is perfect for that post-Christmas wander or to get a spring into your step in March!
-If you still have a little energy left, head across to nearby Bewl Water, where you can walk the total lakeside distance of 3 miles or split it into shorter, more manageable sections!
-Countryside ideals in West Kent
+The total distance is just under 2 miles, so definitely manageable for a shorter afternoon stroll.
+If you still have a little energy left, head across to nearby Bewl Water, where you can walk the total lakeside distance of 13 miles or split it into shorter, more manageable sections!